thanhgit/go-explained/ddd/domain_model.md

 - Business operations
 - Business events

-## Techincal in DDD world
+## Technical in DDD world
 - Aggregates - Entities - Value objects
 - Domain rules
 - Sagas
 - Commands / Queries
 - Events

-## Aggregates:
+## Aggregates
 - Aggregate = principal identifier of your bounded context
-- Entites object = secondary identifiers of your bounded context
+- Entity object = secondary identifiers of your bounded context are responsible for capturing all state
-- are responsible for capturing all state and business rules associated with the bounded context
+- Business rules associated with the bounded context

-## Aggregate identifiers;
+## Aggregate identifiers
 - each aggregate needs to be uniquely identified using a Aggregate Identifier, that is implemented using a business key

 ## Domain rules
 - are pure business rule definitions
-- assist the aggregate for any kind of business logic execution within the scope of a bounded context
+- assist the aggregate for any kind of business logic execution within a bounded context
 - can use to validate aggregate

 ## Commands / Queries